 UV Light for Furnace Kills Airborne Contaminants and Surface Microbial GrUV light for furnaceowth

-Microbial growth – bacteria, fungi and other pathogens thrive in a moist, dark environment, making the interior of a furnace and the air handling exchanger coils an ideal environment for the propagation of microbes and the growth of microbial contaminants.
-This microbial growth includes mold, mildew, bacteria, and fungus, which contaminates the air and negatively impacts efficient operations of HVAC units.
+Microbial growth – bacteria, fungi, and other pathogens thrive in a moist, dark environment, making the interior of a furnace and the air handling exchanger coils an ideal environment for the propagation of microbes and the growth of microbial contaminants.
+This microbial growth includes mold, mildew, bacteria, and fungus, which contaminates the air and negatively impacts the efficient operations of HVAC units.

-UV lamps, specifically UVC lamps in furnaces prevent microbial growth and extend the operating life of HVAC systems.
+UV lamps, specifically UVC lamps in furnaces, prevent microbial growth and extend the operating life of HVAC systems.

-Effectiveness of UV Light for Furnace Sterilization
+Effectiveness of UV Light for Furnace Disinfection

 LightSources Offers Various UVC Germicidal Lamps for Furnaces

 We offer high-quality spot and pellet Amalgam lamps engineered with proprietary technology for longer life and increased performance.
 Our Amalgam germicidal lamps operate consistently over broad air and water temperature ranges and can yield up to three times the UVC output compared to standard lamps.
-Our lighting engineers can help you decide which type of germicidal lamp is best for your application and offer custom designed solutions including prototypes to meet your germicidal requirements.
+Our lighting engineers can help you decide which type of germicidal lamp is best for your application and offer custom-designed solutions, including prototypes, to meet your germicidal requirements.

 LAMP PRODUCT DATA: